 No one can predict the future and certainly not medical and other emergencies.
-However, it’s best if you can avoid postponing or withdrawing from the exam if you can help it.
-This is especially true for Levels II and III since they are offered only once a year.
+However, it’s best if you can avoid postponing or withdrawing from the exam.
+This is especially true for Levels II and III since they are offered less often than Level I exams.
 Here are some tips that can help you be prepared for your scheduled exam:

-Exam preparation packages offer live instruction, practice questions and more.
+Our CFA study materials offer live instruction, practice questions, and more.
 They can help you stick to your study plan and show up on your scheduled exam day, feeling confident about your odds of passing.